-15We do not find differential treatment effects among workers who report having loans that they are worried about, though the results are imprecisely estimated.
-Since this is one of many different causes for financial worries-and comprises only a fraction of total expenditures-this might not provide a sufficient signal of worries.
+estimated.
+Because this is one of many different causes for financial worries-and makes up only a fraction of total expenditures-this might not provide a sufficient signal of worries.

-16Due to this stacking, we cannot show a full day-by-day event study that encompasses both the announcement period and the post-pay period, because these are different lengths and occur on different days across workers in the same round (based on workers' wave assignments) and also across rounds (due to different announcement period lengths across rounds).
+^{16.} Due to this stacking, we cannot show a full day-by-day event study that encompasses both the announcement period and the post-pay period, because these are different lengths and occur on different days across workers in the same round (based on wave assignments) and also across rounds (due to different announcement period lengths across rounds).
 Thus, we stack the event study at payment day to cleanly and transparently show effects in the post period relative to the baseline.
 In Table VI, we show day-by-day treatment effects during the announcement period.
-As we discuss in detail in Section 7.1, we find no evidence of productivity changes immediately following the announcement.
+As discussed in detail in Section VII.A, we find no evidence of productivity changes immediately following the announcement.